maxxk/programming-languages/presentations/06-Typing.md

 > B. Pierce.
 Types and Programming Languages.
 2002.

+We can say that type system is a (usually) decidable approximation of programming language dynamic semantics.

 # Typing
 > The role of type system is to impose constraints on the formation of phrases that are sensitive to the context in which they occur.